Home / Crafts / Kids / Blow Painting with Straws: Easy Art for Kids to Make

-Blow Painting with Straws to Make Art
+Blow Painting with Straws: Easy Art for Kids to Make

 Skills Required: None.
 Even if you’ve never crafted before, you’ll be able to accomplish this project.
 The overlapping colors and “chaos” of the finished piece are absolutely part of the charm.